OpenConext-Attic/OpenConext-vm/README.md

     username: openconext
     password: openconext

-If you want to query or update the database, you can connect to it either from the prompt:
+If you want to query or update the database you will have to open the 3306 port in a VM shell

+    iptables -I INPUT -p tcp -m tcp  --dport 3306 -j ACCEPT

+Then can connect to it either from the prompt:

     $ vagrant ssh
     $ mysql -u root -p